radtorch/radtorch/radtorch/documentation.md

 ```

 ## RadTorch Sub-Modules
-RadTorch includes 5 sub-modules, each specialized in part of the machine learning pipeline:
+RADTorch includes 5 sub-modules, each specialized in part of the machine learning pipeline:

 ### **radtorch.visutils**
 Contains functions/classes related to data visualization.